Alaska Marine Highway Ferry: Columbia

 - One inner Kachemak Bay Transect (10 CTD stations and 3 marine plankton and OA monitoring sampling stations) sampled monthly

 Instrumentation: Water samples collected at the surface and collected approximately 5m from the ocean bottom.
 In 2012-2013, samples were collected under a grant from AOOS to KBL and processed by UAF.
-In 2016, samples are collected by KBNERR and sent to the Alutiiq Pride Shellfish Hatchery for analysis.
+In 2016, samples are collected by KBNERR and sent to the Alutiiq Pride Marine Institute for analysis.

 Lead Investigators: Angie Doroff, Kachemak Bay Research Reserve; Kris Holderied, NOAA Kasitsna Bay Lab